playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 While validation is inarguably a useful feature for forms, it's important to not be too enthusiastic in our usage of it.

-An initial temptation for some might be to use this form validation in order to enforce a minumum length on a user's name.
+An initial temptation for some might be to use this form validation in order to enforce a minimum length on a user's name.
 Likewise, others might try to limit a user's name to only include characters from A-Z [using a regex](https://unicorn-utterances.com/posts/the-complete-guide-to-regular-expressions-regex).

 Let's take the minimum length - you might assume that 3 is a reasonable minimum length for a name.
 But what about [the surname of "He" or "Ho", a common Chinese family name](https://en.wikipedia.org/wiki/He_(surname))?
 Likewise, if you require only letters from A-Z, you leave out the ability to have [double barrelled last names](https://en.wikipedia.org/wiki/Double-barrelled_name).